How to Sell Ads on Your Blog

 The most frequently asked question and the hardest one to give a definitive answer is – “How much money can I make from AdSense?”.
 It’s believed that earnings from 1,000 ads impressions are $1 across the global network.
 In reality, prices paid on AdSense are dynamic and set by auction.

 Many websites generate real revenue through AdSense, but you need to try it to find out what you could earn on your site.
-It’s also important to spend time on optimizing ads you are running to increase earnings potential.
+It’s also important to spend time optimizing the ads you are running to increase earnings potential.
+Some websites are also earning additional income through Google Ads.

 Affiliate marketing is one of the best advertising methods a blog can rely on to make money.
 If you create a blog that offers quality content and has a large base of loyal readers, you will be able to gain their trust.
 That means that they will value your opinion and be open to taking suggestions from you and your blog posts.